elstati0n/EL-Hunter/README.md

 - **All events** — notification fires for *every* site from this country, even completely clean ones.
 Useful for high-risk countries where you want visibility into all traffic, not just flagged sites.

 **Block ON / Block OFF**
 - **ON** — access to any site from this country is immediately blocked, regardless of VT/AbuseIPDB results.
-The tab is redirected to the ElHunter block page with the reason shown (e.g. "Blocked: country rule (Russia)" or "Blocked: domain rule (.ru)").
+The tab is redirected to the ElHunter block page with the reason shown (e.g. "Blocked: country rule (Russia)" or "Blocked: domain rule (.com)").
 The user can still choose "Proceed anyway" if needed.
 - **OFF** — sites are not blocked.
 Only notifications apply.

 > Note: When Block is ON, Notify and Telegram are automatically disabled for that rule — because a blocked site never loads, there is nothing to notify about separately.